-That question formed the springboard for our Stylemakers series, and I’ve loved the chance to take a peek into the morning routines of our favorite stylish women and getting the inside scoop on the products and rituals that help them prepare for the day like a boss.
+That question formed the springboard for our Wake Up Call series.
+I’ve loved the chance to take a peek into the morning routines of our favorite stylish women to get the inside scoop on the products and rituals that help them prepare for the day like a boss.

 Since we’re all trying to set some good habits at the beginning of this new year, it seemed the perfect time to dig into the archives and see what healthy habits these—and a few of our other favorite ladies—share for a little AM inspiration.
 And I’d love to hear in the comments what habits make your morning complete!